-From an early age, I have longed to work with cutting edge technology and during secondary school this focus shifted to software.
-I like how there will always be something new to learn about that will benefit my work, or generate new ideas, and if there isn't I can just make it myself.
-As I continue to try new languages, frameworks, technologies, development principles and methodologies, I find that my university degree is giving me a great grounding in theory to benefit the practical experience I gain in every project I undertake at work, and in personal projects.
+The best thing about working in technology is how there is always something new to learn.
+Finding ways to improve how I work, and solving hard problems is always interesting.
+As I continue to try new languages, frameworks, technologies, development principles and methodologies, I find that my university degree has given me a solid foundation in theory to benefit the practical experience I gain in every project I undertake at work, and in personal projects.

 I worked in MWR's consulting group, where I was given the task of taking a new security product from the prototype stage, to a fully featured working system.
 At the end of my internship I helped another developer to get up to speed on the project so that development could continue.